Neoteroi/BlackSheep-Docs/docs/getting-started.md

 ### Handling query string parameters

-In the same way route parameters are injected automatically into request handlers by route parameters with matching names, `blacksheep` can handle query string parameters automatically.
-Adds this new fragment to your
+In the same way, route parameters are injected automatically into request handlers by route parameters with matching names, `blacksheep` can handle query string parameters automatically.
+Add this new fragment to your
 application:

 ```python